Employment contract: Fair Labor Standards Act

-Respondeat Superior
+Respondeat superior

-Lawsuits can arise as well from Respondeat Superior Liability or vicarious liability.
-Respondeat Superior is the legal doctrine that in Latin means “let the master answer."
-Respondeat Superior holds an employer legally responsible for the wrongful acts of an employee or agent if such acts occur within the scope of the employment or agency.
+Lawsuits can arise as well from respondeat superior liability or vicarious liability.
+Respondeat superior is the legal doctrine that in Latin means "let the master answer".
+Respondeat superior holds an employer legally responsible for the wrongful acts of an employee or agent if such acts occur within the scope of the employment or agency.
 A court will apply the doctrine regardless of how closely the employer was monitoring the employee.
 Respondeat Superior applies to employees, but not to independent contractors.

 Criticism

-Main articles: Labour economics and Contemporary slavery

 Anarcho-syndicalists and other socialists who criticise wage slavery, e.g. David Ellerman and Carole Pateman, posit that the employment contract is a legal fiction in that it recognises human beings juridically as mere tools or inputs by abdicating responsibility and self-determination, which the critics argue are inalienable.
-As Ellerman points out, "[t]he employee is legally transformed from being a co-responsible partner to being only an input supplier sharing no legal responsibility for either the input liabilities [costs] or the produced outputs [revenue, profits] of the employer's business."
+As Ellerman points out, "[t]he employee is legally transformed from being a co-responsible partner to being only an input supplier sharing no legal responsibility for either the input liabilities [costs] or the produced outputs [revenue, profits] of the employer's business".
 Such contracts are inherently invalid "since the person remain[s] a de facto fully capacitated adult person with only the contractual role of a non-person" as it is impossible to physically transfer self-determination.
 As Pateman argues: